rockwotj/rosefire/README.md

 If you use these libraries, you can either do everything server-side, or you get fetch the tokens using the client libraries, then pass the returned token to your backend and decrypt it on your server.
 In this case, the SECRET that you use when you [register](https://rosefire.csse.rose-hulman.edu) is whatever you want, but you'll need to use it as a key on your server.

-NOTE: Currently only the Javascript client library allows you to get tokens without using Firebase via `Rosefire.getToken`.
+NOTE: Currently only the Java (not android) and Javascript libraries allows you to get tokens without using Firebase via `Rosefire.getToken` and `RosefireAuth.getToken`.

 ### Python